solarte7/NegationAndUncertainty/README.md

  <li> <strong>Bidirectional Long Short memory (BiLSTM-CRF):</strong> This method consist of three layers: Embedding layer, BiLSTM layer, and CRF layer.
 The directory "BiLSTM" contains the implementation for this method.
   <ul>
    </br>
     <li><strong> Embeddings</strong> We used two types of embeddings: biomedical embeddings and clinical embeddings.
 Biomedical embeddings for the Spanish language [2] can be download from <a href= "https://zenodo.org/record/3626806#.X_w5mXUzY0Q"> Zenodo. </a> Clinical embeddings were trained with more than 1 million of clinical notes of two public hospitals in Spain and Colombia.
-Clinical embeddings can be available only after an evaluation of the Hospital ethics committee.
+Clinical embeddings can be available only after an evaluation of the hospital's ethics committee

   </ul>
   </br>